Element84/filmdrop-k8s-tf-modules/eks/README.md

 After cluster creation, you will see an output value in the terminal window for the ```eks_cluster_arn```.
 You will need this value in step 7.

 The above steps will create an EKS cluster with an EKS Managed Node Group (see [Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html)).
 By default, this creates the worker node EC2 instances inside of an Auto Scaling Group that is managed by EKS.
 The required IAM roles/policies for the EKS cluster are also created.
+You can view the cluster that was created in the AWS EKS console.

 To deploy the remaining components onto the cluster: